 CANMORE – Canmore Eagles alumni Alex Young is joining the Shark attack.

-The 19-year-old centre was selected in the seventh round (196th overall) by the California-based San Jose Sharks at the 2020 NHL Entry Draft on Wednesday (Oct.
+The 19-year-old centre was selected by the California-based San Jose Sharks in the seventh round (196th overall) of the 2020 NHL Entry Draft last Wednesday (Oct.
 7).

 In 172 regular season games with the Eagles, the centre scored 91 goals and had 206 points and is second all time in goals for the Eagles and third all time in points.